 The server is not responding or missing packets.

-Lost packets alert indicates than communications with the SQL server either gets no response, or only gets a partial response.
-As well as delays experienced by users, there is possible loss of data.
+Lost packets alert indicates that communications with the SQL server either get no response or only partial response.
+As well as delays experienced by users, there is a possible loss of data.
 If the server is not responding, all traffic between the user and the server will halt.
 If missing packets, there will be an effect on application functionality and performance.
 The main effect on performance comes from packet retries which can significantly load the level of network traffic.
-As well, queries will have to wait for data, thus increasing possibility of blocks, deadlocks, and will elevate page file activity as buffer pool space is locked.
+As well, queries will have to wait for data, thus increasing the possibility of blocks, and deadlocks, and will elevate page file activity as buffer pool space is locked.